Quackers71/rust/learn_rust_fcc/README.md

     numbers::number();
 }
 ```
-and make sure the number function is made public i.e.
+and make sure the function (fn) is made public i.e.
 ```
 // Numbers
 // Modify `assert_eq!` to make it work